robb-j/gruber/quick-tour.md

 });
 ```

-First we create our `config` value, this is an opinionated platform-specific value of how to load configuration, parse environment variables and CLI arguments.
-You can completely customise this, check out the configuration module for more.
+First we create our `config` value, this is an opinionated instance of the `Configuration` class.
+It's used to load JSON files, parse environment variables and look up CLI arguments.
+You can create your own instance to completely customise this.

-Next, we define our configuration schema.
-This is both definition of the shape and how to parse the configuration.
+Next, we use it to define the application's configuration.
+This is a definition of the shape of, and how to parse the configuration.
 Configuration works with a precedence of **cli argument** > **environment variable** > **configuration file** > **fallback**.

 The idea is that you always have a strongly-typed configuration available to use, so other parts of your app can rely on it.
 For each value in the configuration you specify its fallback and optionally how to pull a value from the CLI or environment variables.